 2015: Outdoor lights added to the football field which was renamed Catalyst Coliseum

-2019: Groundbreaking for the Science & Innovation Wing takes place in February.
+2019: Groundbreaking for the $4.4 million Science & Innovation Wing takes place in February.
 Four science labs and classrooms on the second floor are completed by the beginning of the 2019-2020 school year in August.

 2020: Transition in March to all classes held virtually as a result of Wisconsin’s governor closing schools for face-to-face learning due to COVID-19.
 Face to face instruction (five days per week) resumes in August at the beginning of the 2020-2021 school year.